FLAIR CREEK LABRADOR RETRIEVERS

 Is there a difference in temperament or trainability between males & females?

 In this breed, there should be no difference in temperament or trainability between the males and females.
-Structural differences are the main things you will notice (males tend to get bigger & blockier, and females tend to be a little bit smaller and more feminine).
+Structural differences are the main things you will notice (males tend to get bigger & blockier, and females tend to be a little bit smaller and more feminine looking).
 Contrary to popular belief, both sexes will hump things (especially if left intact), but this behavior is easily mitigated with proper training and socialization.

 Do you remove dew claws?